bminer/node-twilio-api/README.md

 	- You can use `Call.joinConference` to join a conference room.
 	- You can use `Application.makeCall` to call other participants and tell them all to join a conference room.
 This is the recommended way to bridge calls, for example.
+ - `Call.putOnHold([options])` - A special case of `Call.joinConference`.
+The call is placed into a random, empty conference room with the specified hold music.
+The conference room name is returned.
+	Options include:
+		- `timeLimit` - see `Call.joinConference()` above
+		- `beep` - whether a notification beep is played to the conference when a participant joins or leaves the conference.
+Defaults to **false**.
+Note: this default is intentionally different from `Call.joinConference`
+		- `waitUrl` - see `Call.joinConference()` above
+		- `waitMethod` - see `Call.joinConference()` above
+- `Call.putOnHoldWithoutMusic([options])` - A special case of `Call.joinConference`.
+The call is placed into a random, empty conference room with no hold music.
+The conference room name is returned.
+	Options include:
+		- `timeLimit` - see `Call.joinConference()` above
+		- `beep` - whether a notification beep is played to the conference when a participant joins or leaves the conference.
+Defaults to **false**.
+Note: this default is intentionally different from `Call.joinConference`
  - `Call.hangup()` - Ends a call.
 If used as the first verb in a TwiML response it does not prevent Twilio from answering the call and billing your account.
  - `Call.redirect(url, method)` - Transfers control of a call to the TwiML at a different URL.